- 1. What is plasma?

 Further, because the time you spend donating plasma is valuable; Prometic Plasma Resources donors are provided compensation for their plasma donations.

 - 4. Is all plasma the same?

 No, plasma is not all the same.
 Plasma can differ in the kinds of antibodies it contains.
 Antibodies are a key defence in the immune system and each antibody is specific for the “intruder” that it attacks.
 If a donor has specific antibodies in sufficient quantities, he or she may be considered a special donor.
 People may also have unique blood types that make them special as donors.

 After donating a unit of whole blood, you must wait 8 weeks before donating plasma.
-After donating plasma, the usual recommendation is to wait 2 to 3 days before donating whole blood, assuming the donor is in good health.
+After donating plasma, the usual recommendation is to wait 2 to 3 days before donating whole blood, assuming you are in good health.

 Typically, most requirements are the same but in some rare instances you may be able to donate plasma if ineligible to donate blood.
 In most cases, if someone is ineligible for blood donation they are also ineligible for plasma donation as many of the same FDA guidelines apply to both blood and plasma donations.

-Click here to contact the Prometic Plasma Resources center nearest you to discuss your eligibility for plasma donation.
+Contact your nearest center to discuss your eligibility for plasma donation.